Control

 Silence.

 "Just close the window, sweetie.
-We don't need them seeing you."
+We don't need them seeing in."

-From my desk, I reached back across my bed and twisted the blinds shut.
-The late-Summer sunshine faded away behind the thick wooden blinds.
-I turned on the desk lamp to give the room some kind of light besides my computer monitor.
+From my desk, I reached across my bed and twisted the blinds shut.
+The late-summer sunshine faded away behind the thick wooden blinds.
+I turned on the desk lamp.

 "Okay, Dad.
 They're closed."